 To see how much the new tax bill on your property will be after it is transferred from parent to child, multiply the current market value of your property by 1%.
-This is the property tax bill that the children will have to pay EVERY YEAR, plus local taxes and fees, plus an inflation adjustment of up to 2% per year.
-Today's current market value is only a guide-the actual taxable value will be the current market value as of the date of death.
-Visit Reinstate58.HJTA.org/calculator to enter the value of your property and to see how fast the property tax bills will add up for your family, year after year.
+This is the property tax bill the children would have to pay EVERY YEAR, plus local taxes and fees, plus an inflation adjustment of up to 2% per year, if the transfer happened today and they or the property didn't qualify for an exception.
+(Current law allows a limited exclusion from reassessment only for a property that is the principal residence of both the parent and the child who inherits it.)